Draft Terms of Treaty No. 9

-According to the terms the annuity to be granted would be $4.00 per person, as well as a Treaty signing bonus of $4.00.
+The draft terms of Treaty No. 9 were arranged by the Province of Ontario and the Federal Government before meeting with the Nishnawbe Aski.
+According to the terms, the annuity to be granted would be $4.00 per person, as well as a Treaty signing bonus of $4.00.
 The reserves would be chosen by the Indians, and the government would provide day schools.
-The Federal Government would pay for the cost of making the Treaty, and for the cost of the day schools.
-But, because Ontario would benefit from the land once the Treaty was made, it should pay for the annuities.
+The Federal Government stated that it would pay for the cost of making the Treaty, and for the cost of the day schools.
+But, because Ontario would benefit from the land once the Treaty was made, the Federal Government felt the Province of Ontario should pay for the annuities.

-Ontario’s senior lawyer, Mr. Amelius Irving, drafted Ontario’s reply, which was eventually signed by Aubrey White and sent to Mr. Pedley in Indian Affairs.
+Ontario’s senior lawyer, Mr. Amelius Irving, drafted Ontario’s reply, which was eventually signed by Minister Aubrey White and sent to Mr. Pedley in Indian Affairs.

 Irving also argued that: